Simoparn/Robocorp_Certificate_Level_II_Assignment_Using_Python/README.txt

     POSSIBLE ISSUES WITH RPA AND SELENIUM LIBRARIES
-        If the Python interpreter can't resolve the RPA and SELENIUM library in keywordsinpython.py, I recommend copying the library folder to the Lib\site-packages folder of your interpreter and reloading.
+        If the Python interpreter can't resolve the RPA and SELENIUM library in keywordsinpython.py, I recommend copying the library folder to the
+        Users\AppData\Local\Programs\Python\Python39\Lib\site-packages folder of your
+        interpreter and reloading.

+    PROBLEM WITH RPA.ROBOCORP.VAULT
+        The package wasn't found through the VS Code extension.